-ARTS2002 Professional Practices for Fine Artists 42.0 Hours

-This course provides students with practical skills and information on the business and professional practices necessary and essential to successfully engage in the entrepreneurial profession of fine arts.
+ARTS2002 Professional Practices for Fine Artists 2 42.0 Hours In this course, students develop practical skills and information on the business and professional practices necessary and essential to successfully engage in the entrepreneurial profession of fine arts.
 Digital media and its importance within a professional art practice is analyzed, discussed, developed and applied.
 Students plan and curate an exhibition of 2nd year students' work using the knowledge and skills acquired from this course.